Nik19ita/Cinema/README.md

 ### This site is developed using React and TS.
 The builder used is vite.
-Desctop version (1440px).
+Desktop version (1440px).

 Libraries are used in the project: **React Router**, **Redux Toolkit**, **React Hook Form**, **Zod**, **Tanstack Query**, **Framer Motion**.